-Congratulations to the 2014 awardees of the Ashley Brooks-Danso Memorial Fund's Student Travel Scholarships!
-These students will receive $500 for travel expenses and complimentary registration to attend the 2014 CSWE Annual Program Meeting and its Gero-Ed Track events in Tampa, Florida from October 23–26, 2014.
+The CSWE Gero-Ed Center is pleased to announce the 2015 awardees of the Ashley Brooks-Danso Memorial Fund's Student Travel Scholarships!
+These scholarships provide funding for baccalaureate or master's level social work students with an interest in aging to attend the 2015 CSWE Annual Program Meeting (APM).
+Awardees will receive $500 for travel expenses and complimentary registration to attend the 2015 APM and its Gero-Ed Track events in Denver, Colorado from October 15–18, 2015.

 These awards are provided through the Ashley Brooks-Danso Memorial Fund, which honors the life and legacy of Ashley Brooks-Danso (1979–2011).
 From 2004–2008 Ashley co-directed the CSWE Gero-Ed Center and was a friend, mentor, and colleague to many in the social work community.
 Ashley’s great passion at the Center was finding creative ways to recruit students to gerontological social work and help support their studies.

 Carolyn Lokensgard, MSW, St. Catherine University/University of St. Thomas